vislab-tecnico-lisboa/vizzy/README.md

 To access pulseaudio and all the sound options through the network you need to make it discoverable.
 For that use:

     paprefs

+Add the vizzy user to the audio group

+    sudo usermod -aG audio,pulse,pulse-access `whoami`

 In order to access the audio configurations via SSH you need to define the the following environment variable on Vizzy: